Maccauhuru/React-Express-Starter/README.md

 # React-Express-Starter

-A starter kit (boilerplate) for full stack React and Express development.It makes use of 'concurrently' to connect the front-end &amp; back-end frameworks simultaneously
+A starter kit (boilerplate) for full stack React and Express development.It makes use of 'concurrently' to run both the front and back end web servers in one npm command.